cloud-gov/product/DeliveryProcess.md

 #### Demo

-- The card is [announced and demonstrated|not worth the collected attention of] colleagues and stakeholders.
+- The card is [demonstrated to|not worth the collected attention of] colleagues and stakeholders.

 #### Closed

-- The work is user-visible and announceable.
+- The work is user-visible and announceable at any time.

 ## Parking Lot (potential future additions)